Vistaus/lock-message/README.md

 - You can add a custom message for someone who will have custody of your phone e.g. when you are leaving home or if you have temporarily changed the passcode for someone else to log in to your phone.

 - ...

+## Contact

+Please contact me with any issues before leaving negative review and I will try to fix them.
+Help me to improve this important feature.

 ## License
 This app is a fork of `Circle Message` created by Michał Prędotka and is available under BSD License.
 We have kept that old license intact.